r0ymanesco/ElisaNet/README.md

 Place the ```.pth``` file in the same directory as the ```test.py``` file.

+The network currently only accepts image resolution of 3648x2736 RGB format.
+Will be updated in the future to be more flexible.

 ### Usage
 To test a single image or multiple images, type the following in the terminal where ```test.py``` is located:
 ```